 - The Australian Taxation Office has special powers over financial institutions and accountants

-This usually depends on the terms of the Confidentiality Agreement.
+This usually depends on the terms of the individual agreement.
 In many cases, the party disclosing the information may be able to assign its rights under the agreement to another party.
 For example, if it sells part of its business.

 What happens if a Confidentiality Agreement is broken?

-A Confidentiality Agreement makes the receiving party legally responsible for any losses that the disclosing party may incur if the information is not kept confidential.
+Most Confidentiality Agreements make the receiving party legally responsible for any losses that the disclosing party may incur if the information is not kept confidential.
 For example, if the receiving party provides some of the information to a competitor, leading to a reduction in sales worth $100,000 for the disclosing party, then the disclosing party may sue the receiving party for that $100,000.

-In addition, a Confidentiality Agreement usually allows the disclosing party to obtain an injunction, which is a court order that stops the receiving party from doing something, such as communicating the confidential information to other people.
+In addition, most agreements usually allow the disclosing party to obtain an injunction, which is a court order that stops the receiving party from doing something, such as communicating the confidential information to other people.
 If they then breach the injunction, by going ahead with releasing the information, they may face imprisonment or fines.

 An injunction can be useful as a first step.
 If the disclosing party discovers that the receiving party is planning to release the information, or has released some but not all of it, then an injunction can be a way to “nip it in the bud” before more damage is done.
 Once the damage has been done, then it will be necessary to sue the other party in order to claim compensation.